pol-rivero/doot/README.md

 ## Usage

+### Create or update symlinks

-Simply run `doot` from anywhere in your system.
-It will symlink all files and directories in your dotfiles directory to your home directory.
+Simply run `doot` (or `doot install`) from anywhere in your system.
+It will symlink all files in your dotfiles directory to your home directory, creating directories as needed.
 The subsequent runs will incrementally update the symlinks, adding the new files and directories, and removing references to files that are no longer in the dotfiles directory.

 ```sh